KarthikL1729/UG1-Term-3/IC2021/notes.md

 $C \to 10$
 $D \to 11$

-Here, the source sequences 'BA' and 'C' are not uniquely deecodable.
+Here, the source sequences 'BA' and 'C' are not uniquely decodable.
 This has a non zero probability of error which we are not okay with.

 One solution is to use a PREFIX-FREE CODE.